-- An underactive thyroid gland - can make you feel quite low, weepy, and tired.
+- An underactive thyroid gland (hypothyroidism) - can make you feel quite low, weepy and tired.
 A blood test can diagnose this.

 - An underactive pituitary gland (hypopituitarism) - the pituitary gland is just under the brain.
 It makes various hormones which have various actions.
 Sometimes one hormone can be deficient; sometimes more than one.
-There are various symptoms that can develop but they can include loss of sex drive, sexual problems, infertility, uncontrollable weight gain and feeling low, depressed and even suicidal.
+There are various symptoms that can develop.
+These include loss of sex drive, sexual problems, infertility, uncontrollable weight gain and feeling low, depressed and even suicidal.
 Blood tests can help to diagnose hypopituitarism.
 There are various causes of hypopituitarism, including head injury.

 - Head injury - even a relatively mild one, even many years ago.
 For example, studies have shown that rates of suicide (presumably related to depression) are more common than average in people who have previously had a head injury.
 The reason for this is not fully understood.
 However, one factor that may be significant in some cases is that a head injury may result in hypopituitarism, as discussed above.